fearofcode/photolesce/README.md

 Getting started
 ---------------

-1. Deploy the app using your stack/platform of choice.
-2. Generate a secret token using the built-in rake task:
+Photolesce should work like any normal Rails 3 app.
+The only special setup step you need to do is generate a secret token using the built-in rake task:

->    `$ rake generate_secret_token`
+    $ rake generate_secret_token